twintproject/twint-splunk/README.md

 Or, to paraphrase Adam Savage, I rejected the reality and substituted my own. :-)

+## Data Analytics in Splunk

+<a href="https://www.splunk.com/">Splunk</a> is a fantastic data analytics platform which just happens to
+ship with a free tier!
+You can ingest up to 500 MB of data per day into Splunk free of charge.
+To that end, I wrote a Dockerized version of Splunk called
+<a href="https://github.com/dmuth/splunk-lab">Splunk Lab</a>, which can be used to quickly spin up
+an instance of Splunk and ingest data.

+Here's how to get started:
+   - `./bin/splunk-start.sh` - Start an instance of Splunk Lab in a Docker container.
+The welcome screen will display the default login and password, and they can be modified before continuing.
+Once Splunk Lab is started, go to <a href="https://localhost:8000">https://localhost:8000/</a>, log in, and there will be some dashboards readily available.
+   - `./bin/splunk-stop.sh` - Kill the Splunk instance

 ## Development

 - Twint Docker Management: